garrytrinder/garrytrinder.github.io/_drafts/2020-12-19-my-wsl2-windows-terminal-setup.md

 ## Shell

-I use [oh-my-zsh](https://ohmyz.sh/) as my preferred shell, it builds on the `zsh` shell, simplifying configuration and providing a huge ecosystem of themes and plugins.
+I use [oh my zsh](https://ohmyz.sh/) as my preferred shell, it builds on the `zsh` shell, simplifying configuration and providing a huge ecosystem of themes and plugins.

 Run the script at the command line and follow the instructions to download and install.